 I’m dreaming.
 Are you?

 If you’re planning on diving in to e-commerce (like we are), the first step is to research and decide what niche to attack.
 If you want to compete in today’s competitive e-commerce world, you need to build a sustainable brand.
-Churn and burn e-commerce business models fail.

 Since this is our first adventure into this world, we wanted to conduct our own analysis.
 We analyzed over a 100 niches and narrowed down our choices to 30.
+With a million product to sell on Amazon, there’s too many small ecommerce business ideas out there.

 To avoid making mistakes along the way, we asked some of the top e-commerce entrepreneurs in the game the following question: